 We always welcome feedback and you can leave comments or questions on our Get Involved page, or you can join the conversation on Facebook.

-Will the speed limit be enforced?
+Is the speed limit enforced?

 Isn’t this just a revenue raising exercise for the Council?